The Makarska Open is a WTA 125 tennis tournament that is played on outdoor red clay courts in the beautiful seaside town of Makarska in Croatia.

 Dates

-The 2023 Makarska Open tennis tournament will take place from the 6th to the 11th of June 2023.
+The 2023 WTA Makarska Open tennis tournament took place from the 6th to the 11th of June 2023.

-The 2023 tournament will be played in the same week as the second week of the French Open at Roland Garros in Paris, the Open Internacional Femení Solgironès in La Bisbal d’Empordà, Spain, and the Tyler Tennis Championships in Texas, USA.
+The 2023 tournament was played in the same week as the second week of the French Open at Roland Garros in Paris, the Open Internacional Femení Solgironès in La Bisbal d’Empordà, Spain, and the Tyler Tennis Championships in Texas, USA.

 Tickets

-If you are interested in getting tickets for the 2023 tournament in Makarska, then they can be purchased on the official tournament website.
+If you were interested in getting tickets for the 2023 tournament in Makarska, they were available to purchase on the official tournament website.

 Players Entry List

-The entry list for the 2023 tournament in Makarska has yet to be released but below were the seeded players for the 2022 singles tournament:
+The WTA entry list for the 2023 tournament in Makarska has now been released, with the below players participating in the 2023 singles tournament.

 Schedule

-Below is the expected schedule for the 2023 tournament in Makarska with the singles final being played on the 11th of June 2023.
+Below was the schedule for the 2023 tournament in Makarska with the singles final being played on the 11th of June 2023.

 Day | Date | Round |